aduboseh/iter/docs/Iter_Demo_Validation_Report_v1.0.md

 ## Executive Summary

-The SCG Substrate demonstration package has passed all validation gates and is certified for enterprise deployment.
+The Iter Substrate demonstration package has passed all validation gates and is certified for enterprise deployment.
 The package demonstrates deterministic graph operations, constraint enforcement, and cryptographic lineage tracking without any domain-specific content.

 ---